 You're likely to feel tired and sore for a few days following your surgery, but you'll be up and around in 24 to 48 hours.
 Most of your discomfort can be controlled by medication prescribed by your doctor.

-Your stitches will come out in a week to 10 days, but the swelling in your breasts may take three to five weeks to disappear.
+The swelling in your breasts may take three to five weeks to disappear.

 Getting Back to Normal